richiegreene/tetrads/README.md

-# tetrads
+# Tetrads
-interactive tetrahedron of JI tetrads with the ability to scale via common complexity models
+Interactive tetrahedron of JI tetrads with the ability to scale via common complexity models.